saladshootrdlux/opal-code-challenge/README.md

 9. The server should now resolve by visiting the public DNS name located within your load balancer's basic configuration overview:
 ![dns name](https://user-images.githubusercontent.com/38591271/106989759-ac7a1700-6727-11eb-9774-669e315bf965.png)

+NOTE: It may take 3-5 minutes for the clusters to populate as targets within the load balancer and check in as healthy.
+You will not be able to resolve the DNS address until all clusters display a 'healthy' status.

 You should see the following 'Hello Opal!' content displayed in your browser:
 ![dns name](https://user-images.githubusercontent.com/38591271/106992259-d71a9e80-672c-11eb-9251-0aee8c9bf4a1.png)